nojank0/site/README.md

 * NJNGU is your Nojank Angular server user.
 * NJSBH is your Nojank Spring Boot server, as defined in ~/.ssh/config.
 * NJSBU is your Nojank Spring Boot server user.
+* NJSBP is your Nojank Spring Boot server user password.
 * NJSBD is the domain name.
 If not on server blocks, leave it blank.
 * NJRHOST is the default Redis host URL.
 * NJRUSR is the default Redis user id.